Genez-io/genezio-express-integration/README.md

 This project demonstrates the integration of Genezio with existing Express.js applications.
 It features a server built with Express.js, utilizing Genezio to expose classes that can be called in a type-safe manner through an auto-generated SDK.

-Additionally, the project includes three clients implemented in JavaScript, TypeScript (using React), and Dart (using Flutter), showcasing the versatility and ease of integration of Genezio across different platforms.
+Additionally, the project includes two clients implemented in TypeScript (using React), and Dart (using Flutter), showcasing the versatility and ease of integration of Genezio across different platforms.

 ## Getting Started